slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Mike Downey*

 > *"When the mouse laughs at the cat there is a hole nearby." (...)
-"The sun doesn't forget a village just because it is small."
+"The sun doesn’t forget a village just because it is small."
 -- Proverbs*

 > *"A slave is one who waits for someone to come and free him."